Effective Email Marketing Strategies and Tips for Successful Campaigns

 • How many orders did you have coming from emails?

-• What is the average check of each subscriber?
+• What is the average order value for each subscriber?

 • How much money did each email bring?